gnosis/dex-research/dFusion/dFusionSpec.md

 ```
 The snark would check the following things:

-- `priceMatrix` has actually the values as induced by the `hashBatchInfo`
+- `priceMatrix` has actually the values as induced by the `hashBatchInfo` (with sha)
-- `tradingInfoMatrix` S has actually the values induced by the `hashBatchInfo`
+- `orderVolume` VV has actually the values induced by the `hashBatchInfo` (with sha)
 - verify  `[ balanceTreeRootHash_I    for 0<I<=N]` hashes to `balanceRootHash`
 - verify  `[bitmap]` has the values induced by `hashBatchInfo`

 - for order in [orders]
 	- open balance leaf of the receiving account
 	- check that the leaf is owned by sender by opening the accountIndexLeaf
-	- check whether order is touched
-		- case1: fully filled order:
+	- read the potentially fractional welfare of the order
-			- update the balance by substracting sell volume
+	- update the balance by substracting sell welfare
 	- if `FollowUpOrderOfAccount` == 0
 		- check that balance is positive
 	- else
 			Check that the other order referenced in `FollowUpOrderOfAccount` has the same sender or receiver and it touches the balance
-			- update the balance by adding buy volume
+	- update the balance by adding buy welfare
 	- close balance leaves and update Merkle tree hashes
-			- Keep track of the total `sell volume` per token
+	- Keep track of the total `selling welfare` per token
-			- Keep track of the total `buy volume` per token
+	- Keep track of the total `buying welfare ` per token
-		- case2:partially filled order:
-			same thing, however with fractional amounts..
-		- case3: not touched or uncovered order
-			- nothing

-- For all token, check that `sell volume` equals `buy volume`
+- For all token, check that `sell welfare` equals `buy welfare`
-- Check that the calculated total trading volume equals the public input `tradingVolume`.
+- Check that the calculated total trading welfare equals the public input `tradingWelfare`.
 - Check the order fairness criteria